jonnor/projects/reprapping/README.md

 Maximum reduction in partcount and assembly of using printable endstops, would also mean eliminating their wiring.
 This could maybe be done if the motors of each axis had smart driver-electronics with neccesary endstop logic built in.

+### Work by others

+* [3d-printable endstop](http://www.thingiverse.com/thing:389006), using copper wire and a spring.
+* [3d-printable endstop housing](http://www.thingiverse.com/thing:756126), using a standard microswitch

 ## Power

 A typical reprap, without a heated bed, requires around 100 watts peak.
 Average will maybe be 30-50 watts.